-James does not speak about heavenly blessings in his letter, which are part of the church and the individual believer.
+James does not speak about heavenly blessings in his letter, which are the portion of the church and the individual believer.
 He writes about the practice of the life of faith.
 In his letter he addresses everyone who confesses to belong to God’s people and tells him what such a person is supposed to show in practice.
 What a person says has to become visible.
 The life from God is to be shown.
 That is also essential, for the works of faith are to other people the only proof that there is real faith present in the heart.
 Faith works through love (Gal 5:6) as an expression of the new creation that the believer is in Christ (Gal 6:15; 2Cor 5:17).

-In the rank order we have in the Bible this letter follows after the letter to the Hebrews.
+In the order we have in the Bible this letter follows after the letter to the Hebrews.
 However, most apparently the letter to the Hebrews has been written later than the letter of James.
-In the letter to the Hebrews, also addressed to Jews, the call sounds to go forth outside the camp (Heb 13:13).
+In the letter to the Hebrews, also addressed to Jews, the call sounds to go out outside the camp (Heb 13:13).
 That call sounds also with a view to the coming destruction of Jerusalem.
 We do not find such a call in this letter.

 When Paul comes to Jerusalem after his third missionary journey, he goes to James with whom all elders of Jerusalem gather together.
-In the conversation that follows Paul is told that already ten thousands of Jews have come to faith, who all are zealous workers for the law (Acts 21:20).
+In the conversation that follows Paul is told that already ten thousands of Jews have come to faith, who all are zealous for the law (Acts 21:20).
 Under the leadership of James they submit a proposal to Paul through which he could show that he is also a Jew who is faithful to the law.
 Paul’s agreement with this proposal means the end of his public service.

 Here you see how great the influence of James is.
-That great influence is also to be seen during the apostle meeting where James gives the decisive response that the Gentiles should not be troubled to keep the law (Acts 15:13-21).
+That great influence is also seen during the apostle meeting where James gives the decisive response that the Gentiles should not be troubled to keep the law (Acts 15:13-21).